Most Used Categories

 The app brings the NFL into the world of so-called social casinos.
 How is playing slots on your phone a social experience?

-There are other tricks to make the app seem like it’s social.
+There are other features to make the app appear “social.”

-At launch, there was not yet a leaderboard for users to compare their results with those of other users.
-However, the app has an “achievements” section that allows users to track their progress playing slots, which they could share on Facebook or Instagram.
+At launch, there was no leaderboard for users to compare their results with others.
+However, the app had an “achievements” section that let users track their progress playing slots and share it on Facebook or Instagram.

-The app reportedly will also have slot tournaments, allowing users to compete against each other for rankings.
+The app reportedly will also feature slot tournaments, allowing users to compete for rankings.

 Ed Kiang, vice president of video gaming at the NFL, said the app keeps fans “engaged” while also “enjoying the liveliness and enthusiasm that is embedded in social casino entertainment.”

-The words “liveliness and enthusiasm” here are code for habit-forming, which is itself a euphemism for compulsive use and addiction.
+The language “liveliness and enthusiasm” can be considered code for habit-forming, which can lead to compulsive use and addiction.

 Micah Parsons Promotes NFL Super Bowl Slots

 NFL linebacker Micah Parsons joined the product as a brand ambassador.
-Celebrity endorsements of addictive products are highly problematic.
+Celebrity endorsements of addictive products can be problematic.

 The league did not disclose the terms of his product endorsement.
 Parsons didn’t make a public statement for the app’s launch.

-The emotional investment can be high, as one user of the product wrote in a Google review that he felt like he was “representing my team.”
+The emotional investment can be high.
+For example, one user wrote in a Google review that he felt like he was “representing my team.”

 Risk of NFL Gambling Relapse